BitterWorks/qa-flow-test/README.md

             | homepageUrl               | titleText |
             | http://localhost:37551/   | Frutapp   |
 ```
-2. Autogenerate spec/test file for the `*.feature` file you just created (works for up to one variable per statment, if you have more than one variable use [tidy-gherkin](https://chrome.google.com/webstore/detail/tidy-gherkin/nobemmencanophcnicjhfhnjiimegjeo?hl=en-GB) instead):
+2. Autogenerate spec/test file for the `*.feature` file you just created (works for up to one variable per statment.
+This will only work for one variable per statement (TODO: PR to extension).
+If you have more than one variable use [tidy-gherkin](https://chrome.google.com/webstore/detail/tidy-gherkin/nobemmencanophcnicjhfhnjiimegjeo?hl=en-GB) instead):
 ```sh
 npm run autogen
 ```